luketheyeti/YetiSpaceProgram/README.md

 # YetiSpaceProgram
-Part mod for Kerbal Space Program
+Part mod for Kerbal Space Program.
+All rights reserved.